sh1katagana1/ThreatIntelCheatSheet/breaches-and-leaks-threat-intel.md

 **Description:** A tool to parse emails against Breach Data intel feeds as well as your own local Breach Databases

-Generate a config file to put your API keys in
+Generate a config file to put your API keys in.
+It will create in the folder you run the command in, likely called h8mail_config.ini.
 ```
-/usr/local/bin$ sudo ./h8mail --gen-config
+h8mail -g
 ```

-The config file is named h8mail_config.ini)
+The config file is named h8mail_config.ini) You need to pass it into your command for it to use it.
+Once it is generated you can add your api keys to it.
+Uncomment the sources you want to use.
 ```
 h8mail -t /home/sh1katagana1/my_emails -c /home/sh1katagana1/osint/h8mail/h8mail_config.ini -o /home/sh1katagana1/pwned/pwned_targets.csv
 ```